-Our quality of life initiatives are designed to maintain our streetscape and improve the resiliency of our environment, through our long standing beautification programs.
+Our quality of life initiatives are designed to maintain our streetscape and improve the resiliency of our neighborhood, through our long standing environmental and beautification programs.

 For more than a decade, our Clean Streets initiative has been improving the beauty and quality of life for residents of Carnegie Hill.
 Our Clean Streets manager walks the neighborhood daily looking for damage, graffiti, potholes and other nuisances that need repair.